blue-button/bluebutton.js/README.md

 # Usage

-Start by creating a Blue Button document object by passing CCDA or VA C32 XML string to `BlueButton`:
+Start by creating a Blue Button document object by passing a CCDA XML string to `BlueButton`:

 ```javascript
 var bb = BlueButton(xml);